Tougaloo in Hinds County, Mississippi — The American South (East South Central)

 Erected 2013 by the Mississippi Development Authority Tourism Division.
 (Marker Number 13.)

 Location.
 Marker is unreadable.
 32° 24.239′ N, 90° 9.588′ W. Marker is in Tougaloo, Mississippi, in Hinds County.
 Marker can be reached from Berkshire Drive north of Tougaloo Boulevard.
+Located on the southeast side of the Woodworth Chapel.
 Touch for map.
-Located on the southeast side of the Woodworth Chapel.
 Marker is at or near this postal address: 6550 Tougaloo Boulevard, Tougaloo MS 39174, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Choctaw Agency (approx. 1.9 miles away); Old Agency Road (approx. 2 miles away); Ridgeland (approx. 2.3 miles away); a different marker also named Old Agency Road G.I.
-Subdivision (approx. 3.2 miles away); Old Trace (approx. 4.4 miles away); Fortenberry-Parkman Farm (approx. 4.7 miles away); C.M. and I. College (approx. 4.8 miles away).
+At least 8 other Choctaw Agency (approx. 1.9 miles away); Old Agency Road (approx. 2 miles away); Ridgeland (approx. 2.3 miles away); a different marker also named Old Agency Road (approx. 2.6 miles away); Bombings in Jewish Community (approx. 2.8 miles away); G.I.
+Subdivision (approx. 3.2 miles away); Old Trace (approx. 4.4 miles away); Fortenberry-Parkman Farm (approx. 4.7 miles away).

 More about this marker.
 The condition of the rear of this marker has been reported to "Mississippi Tourism" (State of Mississippi) which is awaiting funding.

 Credits.
 This page was last revised on April 2, 2018.
-This page originally submitted on March 31, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 72 times since then.
+It was originally submitted on March 31, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 132 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 31, 2018, by Mark Hilton of Montgomery, Alabama.